 When they’re at the bottom, they create a cool effect throughout all of the pond water.
 The wire connecting all of the lights also ensures that the light is spread evenly through the pond.

-One negative feature about these lights is that they don’t have a very natural look.
+One negative feature of these lights is that they don’t have a very natural look.
 Obviously, the colored versions are fine.
 But the white or clear color still looks very unrealistic and can be unappealing.

 2. Solar Pond Spotlights Submersible Pond Lights